Our services aim to assist offenders and their whanau to address the following reintegrative needs:

 VOLUNTEERING

-The services provided by paid staff from Prisoners Aid are enhanced by a network of trained volunteers across New Zealand who add a valuable connection between the prison and the community.
+The services provided by paid staff from PARS are enhanced by a network of trained volunteers across Christchurch who add a valuable connection between the prison and the community.

 Clients appreciate that volunteers are showing interest in them despite doing this for no pay and for many it is the first time they’ve received support and caring from someone in this way.